 Mr. Sammurtok: Thank you, Mr. Speaker.
-The continuity of cultural, being able to speak Inuktitut and eat Inuksiutit food is very important for young Inuit children, who are already facing the uncertainty of being removed from their home and separated from their family.
-Our government should be making greater efforts to encourage families in communities outside of the capital city to open their hearts and homes to foster parents.
+Mr. Speaker, the continuity of culture, being able to speak Inuktitut and eat Inuksiutit is very important for young Inuit children who are already facing the uncertainty of being removed from their home and separated from their family.
+Our government should be making greater efforts to encourage families in communities outside of the capital city to open their hearts and homes to foster [children.]

-Will the minister commit to hosting foster parent information sessions in the communities outside of Iqaluit to increase the number of foster homes who can care for and support children in need?
+Will the minister commit to hosting foster parent information sessions in communities outside of Iqaluit to increase the number of foster homes who can care for and support children in need?
 Thank you, Mr. Speaker.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you, for the question.
-Thank you, for encouraging the search for more foster parents, we realize we are short in communities.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question and for encouraging the search for more foster parents.
+We are always requesting more foster parents and we realize that there is a lack of foster parents in communities.